cineasta-js/cineasta-cli/README.md

 cineastaJS uses `create-react-app` to generate a React app structure, and then, add some features to make your life esier:
 - plugued with `react-router`
-- automatic page (scene) routing
+- automatic page (take) routing
 - require/import from relative paths (src)
-- possibility to group scenes as takes (with grouped scenes you can have a wrapper component for multiple routes)
+- possibility to group takes as scenes (with grouped scenes you can have a wrapper component for multiple routes)
 - cli commands for creating app and generating specific parts of the app

 ### How?